webiness/webiness_inventory/README.md

 ### __Requirements__

-* web server with PHP 5.4 or above, with PDO extensions for MySQL or PostgreSQL
+* web server with PHP 5.4 or above with PDO extensions for MySQL, PostgreSQL or SQLite
 * MySQL, MariaDB or PostgreSQL database server

 ### __License__